-It’s already time for my biannual spending, budgeting, and savings review, and we’ll be taking a look at how I did over the past six months to close out 2022.
+We’re halfway through the year already!
+It’s time for another one of my biannual spending, budgeting, and savings reviews, and this time we’ll be taking a look at how I did in the first half of 2023.